Sondzus/SoReMo/README.md

 >  **Pro-tip**: if you're just browsing the main GitHub folder, rather than viewing this site as a site, you can't preview the html files.
 To preview within the browser, prepend `https://htmlpreview.github.io/?` to the path in your browser, such as in the above links!

 Student Fellows may use the documents listed below to guide the organization of their writing / presentations.
+* Read about how to visualize data and communicate strategically to your audience: [Download](https://github.com/Sondzus/SoReMo/blob/Seunaj-patch-1/soremo_%20data%20viz.pdf)
+* Learn about public interest technology and the advantages: [Download](https://github.com/Sondzus/SoReMo/blob/Seunaj-patch-1/PIT-Career.pdf)

 ## Document links and technical report information